0x4007/deno-deploy-debugging/docs/active-context.md

 4. Document the final working solution

 ## Key Learnings
-- Deno's npm: specifiers eliminate most compatibility issues
+- Dynamic import map generation makes the template truly reusable
+- JSR deployctl (jsr:@deno/deployctl) is more reliable than the old version
+- Reading package.json dependencies eliminates hardcoding
+- Special subpath imports (like /manifest) need explicit mapping
 - The `nodeModulesDir: true` option helps with module resolution
-- Unstable features like sloppy-imports provide flexibility
-- Direct imports are simpler than bundling for Deno Deploy
+- Deno Deploy requires all imports to be properly mapped
-- Native Node.js compatibility in Deno v2 is robust
+- A reusable template must discover dependencies, not hardcode them